Where do all projects start? Well, at the beginning, of course! đ

 For example, hereâs what a basic schedule baseline for a short 35-day project looks like in Float.

-To create better schedules, you need to know how much time each task should take and how much capacity your team has to work on it.
+To create better schedules, you need to know how much time each task should take and how much capacity your team members have to work on it.
 With Float, you can see a birdâs eye view of live availability at any point along a project to help you plan better.

 The previous steps have provided two critical pieces of information to determine costs: what resources you need to pay for and for how long.
 For example, your RBS tells you that you need to hire three designer contractors and your timeline for design work is a month.
 This means youâll have to pay hourly rates for X hours per week for one month.